-Making art history relevant is a common struggle in the art room, and navigating to find pertinent art history resources can feel like an overwhelming task for art teachers.
-In this course, participants will examine artists, analyze historical events, and make cultural observations in order to build a repertoire of personalized strategies and teaching materials and heighten the rigor and relevance of art history in the classroom.
+Exposure to art history allows students to make meaningful connections between their world and the world around them.
+However, making art history relevant is a common struggle in the art room, and locating art history resources can be overwhelming.
+In this course, participants will examine artists, analyze historical themes, and make cultural observations to build a repertoire of personalized strategies, including an art history unit plan, to heighten the relevance of art history in the classroom.